engineblock/engineblock/eb-core/src/main/resources/commandline.md

-Basic Usage:
+### Basic Command-Line Options ###

+Help ( You're looking at it. )

+    --help

+Short options, like '-v' represent simple options, like verbosity.
+Using multiples increases the level of the option, like '-vvv'.

+Long options, like '--help' are top-level options that may only be used once.
+These modify general behavior, or allow you to get more details on how to use PROG.

+All other options are either commands, or named arguments to commands.
+Any single word without dashes is a command that will be converted into script form.
+Any option that includes an equals sign is a named argument to the previous command.
+The following example is a commandline with a command *start*, and two named arguments to that command.

+    PROG start type=diag alias=example

-Discovery options:
+### Discovery options ###

 These options help you learn more about running PROG, and about the plugins that are present in your particular version.

-  --help
-      Basic help ( You're looking at it. )
+Provide specific help for the named activity type:

     --help <activity type>
-      Provide specific help for the named activity type --advanced-help

 Provide advanced help that explains more than this screen.

+    --advanced-help

+List the available activity types

     --list-activity-types

-      List the available activity types
+Provide the metrics that are available for scripting

     --list-metrics <activity type> [ <activity name> ]
-      Provide the metrics that are available for scripting

-Execution Options:
+### Execution Options ###

 This is how you actually tell PROG what scenario to run.
 Each of these commands appends script logic to the scenario that will be executed.
 These are considered as commands, can occur in any order and quantity.
 The only rule is that arguments in the arg=value form will apply to the preceding script or activity.

+Add the named script file to the scenario, interpolating named parameters:

     script <script file> [arg=value]...

-      Add the named script file to the scenario, interpolating named parameters
+Add the named activity to the scenario, interpolating named parameters

     activity [arg=value]...
-      Add the named activity to the scenario, interpolating named parameters

-General options:
+### General options ###

 These options modify how the scenario is run.

+Specify the graphite destination and enable reporting

     --report-graphite-to <addr>[:<port>]

-      Specify the graphite destination and enable reporting
+Specify the metrics name prefix for graphite reporting

     --metrics-prefix <metrics-prefix>

-      Specify the metrics name prefix for graphite reporting
+Name the current session, for logfile naming, etc
+By default, this will be "scenario-TIMESTAMP", and a logfile will be created for this name.

     --session-name <name>
-      Name the current session, for logfile naming, etc By default, this will be "scenario-TIMESTAMP", and a logfile will be created for this name.

-Options:
-  -h                               Show help.
+### Console Options ###

+Increase console logging levels: (Default console logging level is *warning*)

+    -v         (info)
+    -vv        (debug)
+    -vvv       (trace)

-  -v | --verbose                   Report internal session log to console at info level -vv | --veryverbose              Report internal session log to console, at trace level -V | --version                   Show version, long form, with artifact coordinates.
+Show version, long form, with artifact coordinates.

+    --version